Graduate Certificate in Project Management

 Don't meet the English language test scores?
 Complete an English for Academic Purposes (EAP) Advanced Plus Certificate at RMIT English Worldwide.

-When you successfully complete the Graduate Certificate in Project Management you are guaranteed entry into the Graduate Diploma in Project Management with 1 semester of advanced standing (equivalent to 48 credit points).
+When you successfully complete the Graduate Certificate in Project Management (GC042P03PM plan) you are guaranteed entry into the Graduate Diploma in Project Management with 1 semester of advanced standing (equivalent to 48 credit points).
 The graduate certificate plan you complete will determine which graduate diploma plan you can enter.